lukas-toenne/voronoi_tools/README.md

-# spheronoids
-Experimental Blender addon for generating Delaunay triangulation and Voronoi meshes on spheres
+Experimental Blender addon for generating Delaunay triangulation and Voronoi meshes